StarPlayrX/XPC123/README.md

 ```

 ```
-You could combine the two using a middleware layer:
+You could combine the two like this:
 Application A <-> XPC Service plugin <-> XPC Launch Daemon Application B <-> XPC Service plugin <-> XPC Launch Daemon

+Or add in an internal web server:
+Application A         <-> XPC Launch Daemon
+Localhost http server <-> Application B

+Application B         <-> XPC Launch Daemon
+Localhost http server <-> Application A
 ```

 As you can see Apple's example leads you to a dead end.
 In fact a XPC Launch Daemon has a one to many relationship vs. an XPCService plugin is one to one.